Neazekal/TraderNet-CRv2-using-Pytorch-2/README.md

 # TraderNet-CRv2 PyTorch

-A PyTorch implementation of **TraderNet-CRv2** - a Deep Reinforcement Learning system for cryptocurrency trading that combines PPO with technical analysis and safety mechanisms.
+A PyTorch implementation of **TraderNet-CRv2** - a Deep Reinforcement Learning system for cryptocurrency trading that combines QR-DQN and Categorical SAC with technical analysis and safety mechanisms.

 Based on the paper: *"Combining deep reinforcement learning with technical analysis and trend monitoring on cryptocurrency markets"* (Neural Computing and Applications, 2023)